FinMultiTime: A Four-Modal Bilingual Dataset for Financial Time-Series Analysis: FinMultiTime Properties

 \subsection{Dataset Overview}

-FinMultiTime comprises a comprehensive and heterogeneous dataset totaling over 112.6 GB.
-Table \ref{tab: ts} illustrates representative price time series drawn from the bilingual corpus, while Figure \ref{fig: lsa_summary} presents corresponding news sentiment scores alongside summaries generated via latent semantic analysis.
-These multidimensional data points underscore the dataset’s depth and breadth.
-The assembly process required approximately 5 TB of computing resources over a 60-day period, reflecting our dedication to overcoming challenges and ensuring the robustness of subsequent analyses.
+FinMultiTime is a comprehensive and heterogeneous dataset exceeding 112.6 GB in total size.
+Its multidimensional structure highlights the dataset’s richness and diversity.
+The assembly process consumed approximately 5 TB of computing resources over a 60-day period, underscoring the complexity of the task and our commitment to ensuring high-quality, robust data for downstream analysis.